2020PB/police-brutality/reports/Illinois.md

 Footage shows a protestor on a bicycle who was blocking the street.
 As he is moving out of the way, police continue to push him on the side, hindering his balance.
 One officer slaps his phone out of his hand.

-tags: push, shove, property-destruction, protestor
+tags: push, shove, property-destruction, protester

 id: il-chicago-13